Glossary

 CEBP

-The Council for Electronic Billing and Payment (CEBP) promotes the adoption and usage of electronic consumer, business and government billing and payment programs and services across any delivery channel.
+The Council for Electronic Billing and Payment (CEBP) promotes the adoption and usage of consumer, business and government billing and payment programs and services across any delivery channel.

 Certificate of Weight